Rain. It sounds like rain.

 “Yeah I’m here.”
-Clement’s voice was steady; the sound of gunfire and airburst was momentarily abating.
+Clement’s voice was steady; the sound of gunfire and airburst had momentarily abated.
 “I’m secure.”
 Deep breath.
 “For now.”

-“No I was too busy-” He stopped for a second.
-Atriya heard a quick exchange of shots and Clement yelling, “Fuck you!”
-Clement began again, “I was too busy ventilating these graymeat motherfuckers!”
-Another barrage in the background.
+“No I was too busy—” Atriya heard a quick exchange of shots and his partner yelling, “Fuck you!”
+Clement continued: “I was busy ventilating these graymeat motherfuckers!”
+Another barrage.

-Clement used the derogatory term “graymeat” to describe the working class of Echo.
-They were often called that by Ascension residents because of the constant coating of gray dust (composed of concrete, mortar, and grime) that they always seemed to wear from working in and occupying deteriorating cityscapes.
-Department personnel, even though they were technically “graymeat” themselves, would toss the word around to separate themselves from the average laborer.
+Clement’s use of the derogatory term graymeat described the working class of Echo.
+They were often called that by Ascensioners due to the constant coating of dust and grime that covered their skin, a result of toiling in and occupying deteriorating cityscapes.
+Department personnel, even though they were technically “graymeat” themselves, would toss the word around to separate themselves from the average citizen.

 “Fuck that.
-Let’s scram and get orbital to cook this place.
-It’s not worth it.”
+Get orbital to cook this place; it’s not worth it.”

-Atriya laughed again.
+Atriya laughed.
 “Yeah, fuck them.”
-He swore openly, letting his comms etiquette slip as he thought, what’s the point?
+He swore openly, ignoring his comms etiquette as he thought, what’s the point?
 “Did you get all that?
 Once Retrieval gets here, we restart the run.
 Or we take it by the square foot.
 How copy?”

 “Yeah yeah.
 Solid copy.
 Got it.”

 Atriya stood against the graphene containers, utilizing the momentary calm to take a breather.
 The lack of motion and intensity was strangely unsettling.

 The Crusader looked towards the warehouse entrance, where Department personnel were slugging it out with Dissidents in a storm of metal and light.
 He rested his back against the containers.